wd5gnr/Elf-RcForth/readme.md

 DELAY    (n --)           - Blocking delay of n milliseconds SAVE     ( -- )           - Save dictionary to terminal via Xmodem LOAD     ( -- )           - Load dictionary to terminal via Xmodem
-BLOAD    ( -- )           - Load extensions as binary block included in src code (note: resets to decimal before loading and leaves you in decimal mode)
+BLOAD    ( -- )           - Load extensions as binary block included in src code (note: resets to decimal before loading and leaves you in decimal mode) This happens automatically.
+If you don't want these functions, use NEW (see below).
 GOTOXY   (x y -- )        - Position the cursor at x,y
 RAND     ( -- b)          - Returns random byte
 EXEC     ( a -- r )       - Do an SCRT call to machine language at address a; Value of RB on return pushed on stack